 Daniel Korschun is a Fulbright Scholar, Stephen Cozen Research Scholar in Marketing and an Associate Professor of Marketing.
 He is a fellow of both the Institute for Strategic Leadership and the Center for Corporate Governance at LeBow.

-In the popular press his work appears in the Washington Post, McKinsey Quarterly, Knowledge@Wharton, Salon, and other publications.
-He has offered expert comment to the New York Times, The Boston Globe, NPR-Marketplace, LA Times, USA Today, Bloomberg, and many others.
+In the popular press his work appears in the Harvard Business Review, Washington Post, McKinsey Quarterly, Knowledge@Wharton, Salon, and other publications.
+He has offered expert commentary to the New York Times, The Boston Globe, NPR-Marketplace, LA Times, USA Today, Bloomberg, CBC Canada, and many others.
 He appears periodically as a guest on Wharton Business Radio (Sirius 111).

 On the teaching front, Dr. Korschun teaches PhD, executive MBA’s, Master’s, and undergraduates.
 He is a recipient of the prestigious Rothwarf Award for Teaching Excellence, the highest teaching award given to tenure-track faculty at Drexel University.